Sign In or Create Account

 Platinum Eagle Designs

 All denominations of the Proof Platinum Eagles carry an annual design.
-Since 1998, each design has been part of a themed series, except the 2017 reverse commemorating the 20th anniversary of the program:
+Since 1998, each design has been part of a themed series, except the 2017 reverse commemorating the 20th anniversary of the program.

-• 1998 – 2002: The Vistas of Liberty series featured reverse designs depicting a bald eagle in the United States landscape.
+1998 – 2002: The Vistas of Liberty series featured reverse designs depicting a bald eagle in the United States landscape.

-• 2006 – 2008: The Foundations of Democracy series featured reverse designs representing the three branches of government.
+2006 – 2008: The Foundations of Democracy series featured reverse designs representing the three branches of government.

-• 2009 – 2014The Preamble to the Constitution series explored the core concepts of American democracy by highlighting the Preamble to the United States Constitution.
+2009 – 2014: The Preamble to the Constitution series explored the core concepts of American democracy by highlighting the Preamble to the United States Constitution.

-• 2015 – 2016: The Torches of Liberty series featured reverse designs from the Artistic Infusion Program.
+2015 – 2016: The Torches of Liberty series featured reverse designs from the Artistic Infusion Program.

-• 2018 – 2020: The Preamble to the Declaration of Independence series features obverse designs portraying Lady Liberty and handwritten single-word inscriptions from the Declaration of Independence in addition to a new common reverse design.
+2018 – 2020: The Preamble to the Declaration of Independence series features obverse designs portraying Lady Liberty and handwritten single-word inscriptions from the Declaration of Independence in addition to a new common reverse design.

 Palladium Eagles

 The Palladium Eagle is the latest addition to the popular American Eagles program.
-Being recognized as the United States’ official Palladium bullion coin, these .9995 Palladium coins were authorized by the American Eagle Palladium Bullion Coin Act of 2010.
-The Palladium Eagle uses Adolph Weinman’s obverse design on the Mercury dime, while its reverse design is based on Weinman’s 1907 American Institute of Architects (AIA) medal design.
+Being recognized as the United States’ official Palladium bullion coin, these .9995 palladium coins were authorized by the American Eagle Palladium Bullion Coin Act of 2010.
+The Palladium Eagle uses Adolph Weinman’s obverse design of the Mercury dime, while its reverse design is based on Weinman’s 1907 American Institute of Architects (AIA) medal design.

 The first Palladium Eagle was sold in 2017 directly to the U.S. Mint’s authorized purchasers.
 The following year, the first Proof Palladium Eagle was released.
 The public responded with overwhelming enthusiasm.
 The 2017 bullion version sold out the day of release, and the 2018 Proof version was suspended pending verification within five minutes.